zinsmatt/CalibrationDepthPose/README.md

 # Calibration Depth Pose

-Suppose you have a depth camera rigidly attached to another sensor which gives you poses (position + orientation).
-This library enables you to find the relative calibration of these two sensors.
+Suppose you have a depth camera rigidly attached to another sensor which gives a pose (position + orientation).
+This library enables you to find the relative calibration between these two sensors.

 ## Example of calibration convergence